tinkerbell/proposals/proposals/0025/README.md

 ## Proposal

 * Update the tinkerbell/osie repository state from `Experimental` to `Deprecated`
-* Commit to accepting bug fixes for the first 60 days, but not feature requests
+* Commit to only accepting bug fixes for the first 60 days
-* After 60-days, archive the tinkerbell/osie repository - which will make it
+* After 60-days, set the tinkerbell/osie repository as archived (read-only)
-  read-only
-* Allow users to continue to maintain their own local unsupported OSIE forks ad infinitum
+* Allow users to continue to maintain their own local OSIE fork ad infinitum

 ## Alternatives